Dr. Robert Kilgore

 - "The Elliptical Politics of Cowley's David's Psalm 114."
 Psalm Culture and the Politics of Translation.
 Queen Mary, University of London.
 July 2013.

 - "Cowley’s ‘Sidnean Wit’: The Scope of the Heroic."
 Renaissance Society of America.
-San Diego, CA. April 2013.
+San Diego, April 2013.

 - "From 'Employment' to 'Grace': Herbert’s Restructuring of Work."
 Structures in The Temple; The Structure of The Temple.
 George Herbert Society.
 Charleston, SC, March 2013.